SuperMcqulit/ECE2112-Spotify-Song-EDA-List-2ECED/README.md

 - Version 2 - Added functionality to calculate and display / performed basic data checks

-- Version 3 - Enhanced the analysis by identifying more problems in the dataset / Provided the complete code for the analysis, along with visualizations and interpretation steps
+- Version 3.1 - Enhanced the analysis by identifying more problems in the dataset / Provided the complete code for the analysis, along with visualizations and interpretation steps

+- Version 3.2 - Use of functions pd.to_numeric() and notnull() methods to clean the dataset / use of function groupby() for computing statistics

 - Version 4 - Final Output / All guide questions are answered / No added features